That's You!: Gameplay

-2 Player

-In 2 player mode the game is scored cooperatively and consists of two focus rounds, one for each player.

-They are asked 3 Decision Game questions in a brief narrative thread of increasing escalation, a Drawing Game challenge and a Mimic Game challenge.

-Decision Game - One of the players is placed in the focus area and both players are asked how they would react in a given hypothetical situation.
-For example:

-“[player one] is on a losing streak in a casino and finds a wallet on the floor.
-Would they…”

-“Set off towards the front desk to hand it in” or “Keep it and have some fun.”

-Based on their response they are asked two follow-up questions of an increasingly farcical nature.

-App Game
+Pass It On

-The That’s You! app features a standalone multiplayer ‘Pass It On’ game, similar to the Final Game, in which a player is asked to take a selfie and embellish it using the app’s art tools, according to a set challenge.
+The That’s You! app features a standalone multiplayer Pass It On game, similar to the Final Game, in which a player is asked to take a selfie and embellish it using the app's art tools, according to a set challenge.
 After 10 seconds they are prompted to hand the device over to another player to further embellish or undermine.
 The device is exchanged until the picture is considered complete.

 User Generated Content

 Players can create their own content for That’s You!, with the option of either writing their own Question Game text questions, or completing an app-based picture challenge, which the game then converts into a photo-based Question Game asset.

-Art Style

-The game has been praised for its striking ‘American indie movie’ themed art style, led by Art Director Paul Abbott and film graphic designer Annie Atkins, who has worked on Wes Anderson’s The Grand Budapest Hotel.

 Reception

 That's You! received "Mixed or average" reviews from 27 critics on Metacritic.
-GamePro awarded the game 78%.
+The game has been praised for its art style, themed after American independent filmmaking.

+GamePro gave a positive review, awarding the game 78%.
+GamePro praised That's You!'s graphics and sense of humour, but did critique the game for being too long.
+Hardcore Gamer also gave a positive review, giving the game a 7/10 and praising its use of the PlayStation Link technology, but reviewer Tyler Robertson raised concerns that the game's price compared unfavourably with the competing Jackbox Party Pack.
+IGN Spain gave a mixed review, stating that the game was visually appealing but repetitive, and especially criticised That's You's two-player mode as boring.
+Eurogamer Italy concurred that the game was repetitive and boring in a generally negative review.